Jonathan Kanter

-Jonathan Seth Kanter (born July 30, 1973) is an American antitrust attorney who has served as assistant attorney general for the Department of Justice (DOJ) Antitrust Division since November 16, 2021.
-Prior to this, Kanter worked as an antitrust attorney at the Federal Trade Commission (FTC) and in private practice.
+Jonathan Seth Kanter (born July 30, 1973) is an American lawyer who served as Assistant Attorney General for the Antitrust Division of the U.S. Department of Justice (DOJ) from 2021 to 2024, during the administration of President Joe Biden.
+Kanter previously worked as an antitrust attorney at the Federal Trade Commission (FTC) and in private practice.

 Considered a critic of Big Tech, Kanter is closely associated with the anti-monopolistic New Brandeis movement.
 As assistant attorney general, Kanter has worked with FTC chair Lina Khan on efforts to reform federal merger guidelines.
+In 2022, the FTC and the DOJ blocked a record number of mergers on anti-trust grounds.
 During his tenure, the DOJ won its first conviction in a criminal monopolization suit in four decades.

 Early life and education

 Kanter was born July 30, 1973, in Queens, New York City to elementary school teachers.
-Kanter's paternal grandfather was an immigrant from Ukrainewho worked as a professional plumber.
+Kanter's paternal grandfather was an immigrant from Ukraine who worked as a professional plumber.
 Kanter keeps his citizenship papers in his office.

-He graduated from the State University of New York at Albany in 1995 with a Bachelor of Arts.
-He then attended the Washington University School of Law, graduating in 1998 with a Juris Doctor degree.
+Kanter is Jewish.
+Kanter graduated from the State University of New York at Albany in 1995 with a Bachelor of Arts and from the Washington University School of Law in 1998 with a Juris Doctor.

 Legal career

 After graduating from law school, Kanter first worked as an antitrust lawyer at the Federal Trade Commission (FTC) from 1998 to 2000.
 Kanter later worked in private practice, where he represented clients including Microsoft and Yelp.
 From 2000 to 2007, he was an associate at Fried, Frank, Harris, Shriver & Jacobson.
 Kanter was a partner at Cadwalader, Wickersham & Taft from 2007 to 2016, then at Paul, Weiss, Rifkind, Wharton & Garrison from 2016 to 2020.
 In 2020, he left Paul, Weiss and founded his own law firm, The Kanter Law Group, where he worked until his appointment in 2021 to lead the Justice Department's Antitrust Division.